eric-d-knowles/hist_w2v/README.md

 # hist_w2v: Tools for downloading, processing, and training word2vec models on Google Ngrams
 This Python package is meant to help researchers use Google Ngrams to examine how words' meanings have changed over time.
-The tools assist with (1) downloading and pre-processing raw ngrams and (2) training `word2vec` models on the ngrams.
+The tools assist with (1) downloading and pre-processing raw ngrams and (2) training `word2vec` models on a specified ngram corpus.
 After installing, the best way to learn how to use these tools is to work through the provided Jupyter Notebook workflows.

 ## Package Contents
 The library consists of the following modules and notebooks: